for Veterans and the Public

 Q: Can a couple in which one person is HIV positive conceive a baby without the uninfected partner becoming infected?

-Many couples in which one person is HIV positive and the other person isn't want to have children and, fortunately, with some careful planning, it is possible to have a safe and successful pregnancy while preventing HIV from passing to the HIV-negative partner (or to the baby).
-It is very important to discuss your desires and intentions for childbearing with your health care provider before the woman becomes pregnant.
-Your provider can help with decisions about how to conceive safely (if your provider is not familiar with reproductive issues for HIV-positive persons, ask to see an HIV specialist).
-That will help to ensure the woman (if she is the one with HIV infection) is on HIV medications (ARVs) that are effective and appropriate for pregnancy.
-Also, her provider can advise her on other important ways to protect her health before pregnancy.
+Many couples in which one person is HIV positive and the other person isn't want to have children.
+With careful planning, it is possible to have a safe and successful pregnancy while preventing HIV from passing to the HIV-negative partner (or to the baby).
+It is very important to discuss your desires and intentions for childbearing with your health care provider before the woman decides to become pregnant.
+Your provider can help with decisions about how to conceive safely (if your provider is not familiar with reproductive issues for HIV, ask to see an HIV specialist).

-If you are an HIV-positive woman and your male partner is HIV negative
+If you are a woman with HIV and your male partner is HIV negative

 A safe and "low-tech" method is to do home insemination using your partner's semen and a needleless syringe, timed with your ovulation.
 This can be done in the clinic, if you do not feel comfortable doing it at home.
-By this method, your partner has no possible exposure to HIV.
+Your partner has no possible exposure to HIV with this method.

-Fancier approaches are not really needed in this situation (unless you and your partner have fertility problems), but you could seek advice and assistance at a fertility clinic or an HIV clinic with experience in preventing perinatal (mother-to-child) transmission of HIV.
+Fancier approaches are not really needed in this situation unless you and your partner have fertility problems.
+If you have concerns, you can seek advice and assistance at a fertility clinic or an HIV clinic with experience in preventing perinatal (mother-to-child) transmission of HIV.
 They may offer insemination services (these services are legal in some states for couples with one HIV-positive partner, but not in all states).